 The truth about sunspots is, you have options, and they CAN be treated safely!
 Choose your option based on what you are willing to pay and risk, and willingness to stick to a routine to achieve desired results.

-There is no one size fits all treatment.
-If you choose a serum and creams option, you must experiment to find which ingredients YOUR skin responds to the best.
 Don't give up too soon!
 Expect to stay the course for at least 30 days.
-Take a BEFORE picture and compare with a new picture each week to see the subtle changes and gauge your progress.
-Zap those sunspots with consistent care!
+Take a weekly progress pictures and compare with a new picture each week to see the subtle changes and gauge your progress.
+Brighten and lighen those sunspots with consistent care!

 ==================